Finances of the Church of Jesus Christ of Latter-day Saints: Church welfare

-The LDS Church operates a welfare distribution system, as it encourages members to seek financial assistance from family and the church first before seeking public or state-sponsored welfare.
+The LDS Church operates a welfare distribution system.
+It encourages members to strive to be self-sufficient, and then to seek financial assistance from family where possible, before seeking public or state-sponsored welfare or relying on church welfare resources.
 AgReserves Inc., Deseret Cattle and Citrus Ranch, and Farmland Reserve, Inc. are part of its welfare distribution system.
 Welfare resources are distributed by local bishops but maintained by the Presiding Bishopric.

 An independent analysis in 2024 estimated that the church spent $905 million in 2024 "on a range of member welfare programs, including bishops’ storehouses, fast offering relief, family services counseling, employment aid, Deseret Industries and other outlets."

 Humanitarian aid

 Church humanitarian aid includes organizing food security, clean water, mobility, and healthcare projects, operating Deseret Industries thrift stores, and funding other organizations.
 The church reports that the value of all charitable donations in 2021 was $906 million.
 Independent reporting estimated that the church's charity organization, LDS Charities, gave a total of $177 million from 2008 to 2020.

 In 2016, the church reported that it had spent a total of $1.2 billion on humanitarian aid over the previous 30 years.

 In 2025, the church reported it provided $1.45 billion in humanitarian aid during 2024.
 The 2024 independent analysis by Widow's Mite estimated that the church spent $650 million, up from $88 million in 2020, and that humanitarian aid spending was on track to match church member welfare program expenditures, within the next one to three years.